rmassidda/cm-project-19/report.md

 The desired vector $y$ it is finally obtainable by summing $\hat{X}w + v$.

 # Experimental results
-The described and implemented techniques have been thoroughly evaluated against themselves and against the NumPy built-in method to solve the linear least squares problem.
+The implemented techniques have been thoroughly evaluated against themselves and against the NumPy built-in method to solve the linear least squares problem.

 $\dots$